 Network drives (aka UNC shares)

-Note that due to how cloud services work, the specific virtual machine responsible for hosting a UNC share will change over time.
-It is guaranteed that UNC shares will be mounted by different virtual machines as they are brought up and down during the normal course of cloud operations.
+Due to how Azure services work, the specific virtual machine responsible for hosting a UNC share will change over time.
+It is guaranteed that UNC shares will be mounted by different virtual machines as they are brought up and down during the normal course of Azure operations.
 For this reason, apps should never make hard-coded assumptions that the machine information in a UNC file path will remain stable over time.
 Instead, they should use the convenient faux absolute path D:\home\site that App Service provides.
 This faux absolute path provides a portable, app-and-user-agnostic method for referring to one's own app.
 By using D:\home\site, one can transfer shared files from app to app without having to configure a new absolute path for each transfer.

 Types of file access granted to an app